kubeflow/website/content/en/docs/components/katib/trial-template.md

   Your experiment's suggestion produces `trialParameters` before running the trial.
   Each `trialParameter` has these structure:

-  - `name` - is the parameter name that is replaced in your template.
+  - `name` - the parameter name that is replaced in your template.

-  - `description` (optional) - description of the parameter.
+  - `description` (optional) - the description of the parameter.

-  - `reference` - is the parameter name that experiment's suggestion is produced.
+  - `reference` - the parameter name that experiment's suggestion returns.
     Usually, for the hyperparameter tuning parameter references are equal to the experiment search space.
 For example, in grid example search space has [three parameters](https://github.com/kubeflow/katib/blob/master/examples/v1beta1/grid-example.yaml#L19-L36)